 Once on the AREDN network, individuals can run different services on small servers like the Raspberry Pi.
+Note that these services are only visible to a given AREDN network and are not connected to the wider internet.
 A few examples we have running right now are:

-- VE7ODG's Mattermost service for chat.
+- Meshchat service for chat.
 See here to sign up.
 You can also use a phone app instead of the web interface as long as your phone is connected to the AREDN network.

 - The Island's VOIP phone network

 - VE7LSE's Winlink gateway.1)

 - and more ...